 Catheter ablation techniques are constantly evolving.
-Initial catheter ablations attempted to recreate the lesion set used in the open-chest Cox maze procedure by creating linear ablation lines that interrupted the atrial fibrillation wavelets.
-However, doctors had difficulty duplicating the Cox maze lesion set during a closed-chest catheter ablation.
+Early catheter ablations tried to recreate the lesions in the open-chest Cox maze procedure by creating linear ablation lines that interrupted the atrial fibrillation wavelets.
+However, electrophysiologists (EPs) had difficulty duplicating the Cox maze lesions during closed-chest catheter ablation.
 The procedure had high complication rates and required long fluoroscopy times.

-Research in Bordeaux, France, by Michel Haïssaguerre, MD, and colleagues, suggested that electrophysiologists didn't need to duplicate the Cox maze lesion set.
-Dr. Haïssaguerre's group found that over 90% of atrial fibrillation is triggered (starts) in or near the pulmonary veins.
+Research in Bordeaux, France, by Michel Haïssaguerre, MD, and colleagues suggested that electrophysiologists didn’t need to duplicate the Cox maze lesion set.
+Instead, Dr. Haïssaguerre’s group found that over 90% of atrial fibrillation is triggered (starts) in or near the pulmonary veins.
 As a result of these findings, a new type of catheter ablation technique, called Segmental Pulmonary Vein Isolation or Ostial Pulmonary Vein Isolation, was created.
-Dr. Haïssaguerre and his colleagues used radiofrequency energy to ablate the pulmonary vein ostium, the opening to the pulmonary veins.
-When "isolated", pulmonary veins can no longer be a trigger point for atrial fibrillation.
-Dr. Haïssaguerre and his colleagues were able to terminate atrial fibrillation in, and stop prescribing antiarrhythmic drugs for, 62% (28) of patients in the study1.
+Dr. Haïssaguerre and colleagues used radiofrequency energy to ablate the pulmonary vein ostium, the opening to the pulmonary veins.
+When “isolated,” pulmonary veins can no longer trigger atrial fibrillation.
+As a result, Dr. Haïssaguerre and his colleagues were able to terminate atrial fibrillation and stop antiarrhythmic drugs for 62% (28) of patients in the study1.

-This pulmonary vein isolation approach continues to be the cornerstone of catheter ablation strategies for the treatment of paroxysmal atrial fibrillation.
+This pulmonary vein isolation approach continues to be the cornerstone of catheter ablation strategies for treating paroxysmal atrial fibrillation.
 However, pulmonary vein isolation can mean different things to different doctors.
 Indeed, it has become a catch-all term to describe any ablation of the pulmonary veins.
-This can lead to misunderstandings between doctors and patients, and can make a big difference in the rate of freedom from afib after ablation.
+This can lead to misunderstandings between doctors and patients and make a big difference in the rate of freedom from afib after ablation.

-Perhaps the most important difference among doctors relates to whether the pulmonary veins are isolated, or just ablated.
-In order for a procedure to be called a pulmonary vein isolation, the doctor must confirm that the pulmonary veins are "blocked"—in other words, that conduction block was achieved.
+Perhaps the most crucial difference among doctors is whether the pulmonary veins are isolated or just ablated.
+For a procedure to be called pulmonary vein isolation, the doctor must confirm that the pulmonary veins are “blocked”—in other words, that conduction block was achieved.
 This is done with a mapping catheter that can determine whether there is any electrical activity around the pulmonary veins.
-If conduction block isn't confirmed, then the procedure is an ablation, not an isolation.
-Thus it is important to ask doctors what type of lesion set will be made and whether they will confirm that conduction is blocked.

 There have been several updates to the segmental (ostial) pulmonary vein isolation developed by Dr. Haïssaguerre and his colleagues.
-First, it was found that ablating tissue in the ostia (opening) of the pulmonary veins could lead to pulmonary vein stenosis (narrowing), which is a serious complication that can obstruct oxygenated blood from flowing from the lungs into the heart.
-Second, it has been found that more extensive lesion sets are better at stopping afib.
-This is probably because the pulmonary veins aren't the only area in the heart that can trigger atrial fibrillation.
-Over time, afib can create new pathways, called macro re-entry sites, where it can "cycle" in the heart.
+First, it was found that ablating tissue in the ostia (opening) of the pulmonary veins could lead to pulmonary vein stenosis (narrowing), which is a severe complication that can obstruct oxygenated blood from flowing from the lungs into the heart.
+Second, it was found that more extensive lesion sets were better at stopping afib.
+This is probably because the pulmonary veins aren’t the only area in the heart that can trigger atrial fibrillation.
+Over time, afib can create new pathways, called macro re-entry sites, to “cycle” in the heart.
 Macro re-entry sites are different for each patient.

 Ablation strategies and techniques continue to evolve, as does the terminology, as doctors learn more about areas of the heart that could act as a trigger or re-entry site.
-Thus, the term "segmental pulmonary vein isolation" is rarely used today, and instead we refer to the anatomic area that will be ablated or to the technical approach to ablation.
+Thus, the term “segmental pulmonary vein isolation” is rarely used today.
+Instead, we refer to the anatomic area that will be ablated or the technical ablation approach.

 Basic Catheter Ablation Techniques

-Here are the most frequently used basic catheter ablation techniques, shown in order of the fewest to the greatest number of ablation (lesion) lines:
+Here are the most frequently used basic catheter ablation techniques, shown in order of the fewest to the most ablation (lesion) lines:

 Pulmonary Vein Antrum Isolation (PVAI or PVI) — Lesion lines are made in the antrum of the pulmonary veins, and doctors confirm that conduction block has been achieved.
 Some electrophysiologists also make additional lesion lines.
-These may include the superior vena cava, roof of the atrium, or the septum, the wall that separates the two sides of the heart.
+These may include the superior vena cava, roof of the atrium, or the septum (the wall that separates the two sides of the heart).
 You can see these structures in this diagram of the heart.
 However, the location of the additional lesions varies by doctor.
-That is, there isn't a standard that requires that all pulmonary vein antrum isolations include a lesion line along the superior vena cava, for example.
+For example, there isn’t a standard requiring all pulmonary vein antrum isolations to include a lesion line along the superior vena cava.

 Circumferential Ablation — Similar to pulmonary vein antrum isolation, circumferential ablation entails lesions encircling the pulmonary veins.
-Some electrophysiologists also make an ablation line that connects the pulmonary veins on the posterior (back) wall of the left atrium or ablate tissue from the pulmonary veins to the mitral valve.
-In addition, a mapping catheter is used to identify "potentials", which are areas that could serve as a trigger or macro re-entry site for atrial fibrillation.
-According to the HRS Consensus Statement, there isn't a single endpoint, or goal, for circumferential ablation.2 Some doctors confirm that conduction block has been achieved, whereas others look for elimination of "potentials" or a reduction in electrical activity in the ablated area.
+Some electrophysiologists also make an ablation line that connects the pulmonary veins on the posterior (back) wall of the left atrium or may ablate tissue from the pulmonary veins to the mitral valve.
+In addition, a mapping catheter is used to identify “potentials,” which are areas that could serve as a trigger or macro re-entry site for atrial fibrillation.2 Some doctors confirm that conduction block has been achieved.
+In contrast, others look for the elimination of “potentials” or a reduction in electrical activity in the ablated area.

 Advanced Catheter Ablation Techniques

-Atrial fibrillation leads to atrial remodeling over time, meaning that afib can change the deeper layers of heart tissue (substrate) or change the way electricity is conducted within the heart.
-This is also known as substrate modification.
+Over time, atrial fibrillation can lead to atrial remodeling, which is also known as substrate modification.
+Remodeling means that afib can change the deeper layers of heart tissue (substrate) or the way electricity is conducted within the heart.

-Advanced catheter ablation techniques, which are primarily used to treat persistent and longstanding persistent afib, target anomalies in the substrate or electrical conduction.
-However, clinical data is inconclusive, meaning that it is not clear whether these techniques can stop persistent or longstanding persistent afib for the majority of patients.
+Advanced catheter ablation techniques, which are primarily used to treat persistent and longstanding persistent afib, target electrical remodeling and structural remodeling.
+However, clinical data is inconclusive, meaning that it is not clear whether these techniques can stop persistent or longstanding persistent afib for most patients.

 The most commonly used advanced catheter ablation techniques are:

 Stepwise Ablation — Stepwise ablation is the only ablation strategy with a stated goal of terminating afib.
-It involves isolation of the pulmonary veins and entails additional lesion lines, which differ by electrophysiologist.
-It is sometimes called sequential ablation because the additional ablation lines are performed in a specified order.
-That is, doctors may make a lesion line along the roof of the left atrium, and then pace or use a mapping catheter to determine whether conduction has been stopped.
-If there continues to be afib activity, the doctor will ablate the next area in the sequence.
-The lesion lines and sequences vary by doctor.
-Most electrophysiologists make a lesion on the roof of the left atrium after isolating the pulmonary veins.
-After this, some doctors will ablate the coronary sinus, the vessel between the left atrium and the left ventricle, whereas others might ablate the mitral isthmus, the area where the mitral valve and the left inferior pulmonary vein meet.
-There isn't one specific sequence that has proven to have the best results, largely because clinical trials haven't been performed on this.
+It involves isolation of the pulmonary veins and entails additional lesion lines and sequences, which may differ with each electrophysiologist.
+It is sometimes called sequential ablation because additional ablation lines are performed in a specified order.
+After isolating the pulmonary veins, many EPs make a lesion line along the roof of the left atrium and then pace or use a mapping catheter to determine whether conduction has stopped.
+If afib continues, the EP will ablate the next area in the sequence.
+Some may ablate the coronary sinus, the vessel between the left atrium and the left ventricle.
+In contrast, others may ablate the mitral isthmus, the area where the mitral valve and the left inferior pulmonary vein meet.
+There isn’t a specific sequence proven to have the best results, mainly because clinical trials haven’t been performed on this.

-Ganglionated Plexi Ablation — Another advanced strategy for stopping afib is to ablate the ganglionated plexi (GPs), which are "fat pads" in the heart.
-Nerves that control automatic functions, such as breathing, are located in these ganglionated plexi.
-These nerves also initiate electrical activity at various places in the heart.
-It is thought that when one ganglionated plexus is activated, another ganglionated plexus located nearby will also be activated.
-Some doctors use mapping catheters with high frequency electrodes to identify ganglionated plexi, while others simply ablate the four primary ganglionated plexi in the left atrium.
-Ablation of the ganglionated plexi has not been widely adopted by electrophysiologists, which may be because there is little research data available.
+Ganglionated Plexi Ablation — Another advanced strategy is ablating the ganglionated plexi (GPs), which are “fat pads” in the heart.
+Nerves in the ganglionated plexi control automatic functions such as breathing and initiate electrical activity in the heart.
+It is thought that when one ganglionated plexus is activated, another nearby will also be activated.
+Some EPs use mapping catheters with high-frequency electrodes to identify ganglionated plexi.
+In contrast, others simply ablate the four primary ganglionated plexi in the left atrium.
+However, EPs have not widely adopted ablation of the ganglionated plexi, which may be because there is little research data available.